416-703-2402 Local

 There was no fight over the cause of the fire (i.e. fraud was not alleged) nor whether there was valid coverage available.
 Instead, the plaintiff homeowners decided to buy another home instead of building a new structure on their existing, fire-damaged lot.

-It’s curious as to why this fight arose, particularly since the fire happened about 4.5… Continue Reading
+It’s curious as to why this fight arose, particularly since the fire happened about 4.5 years before this summary judgment motion was heard.… Continue Reading

 Faster Lawsuits: Defence Tries to Force Plaintiff to Trial Within 3.5 Months of Starting Their Lawsuit